 For this step you need to install the AWS Command Line Interface (AWS CLI).
-If you don’t have the AWS CLI installed, click here to learn more about its installation and usage.
+If you don’t have the AWS CLI installed, see the AWS CLI site to learn more about its installation and usage.

 pip install --upgrade awscli

-If you are new to AWS, follow this link to learn how to get AWS Access Key, Access ID and Region information.
+If you are new to AWS, see the AWS credentials site to learn how to get an AWS Access Key, Access ID and Region information.

-Please make sure that the AWS CLI is configured and is using the correct AWS Access Key ID, AWS Secret Access Key and Default region name using ‘aws configure’ command.
+Ensure the AWS CLI is configured and is using the correct AWS Access Key ID, AWS Secret Access Key and Default region name using the aws configure command.

 aws kms encrypt --key-id alias/logglyCustomerToken --plaintext "TOKEN"

-- TOKEN: your customer token from the source setup page
+In the code, replace TOKEN with your customer token from the source setup page.

-You should see something like the output below.
-If you are getting any error, please make sure the user has access to the KMS key.
+You should output similar to the example below.
+If you receive an error, make sure the user has access to the CMK.

 git clone https://github.com/loggly/cloudwatch-metrics-to-loggly cd cloudwatch-metrics-to-loggly